Sujith-Kumar-ch/learn-to-switch-job/Python-4-DevOps/Day-3.md

 #### 3. Writing to Files

 After opening a file in write mode, you can write to it using the `write()` method.
+If we use this method all the content exis in the file will be removed and new content specied will be added

 ```python
 file.write("Hello, World!\n")